 Plastic free dental floss is also available on this site.
 You could also try a water flosser – freely available online.

-4. Ditch plastic cotton buds.
 As cotton buds are single use, try the most eco-friendly version you can find.
-The sticks on these cotton buds are made from biodegradable bamboo and avaiable to buy with us now.
+The sticks on these cotton buds are made from recycled paper and fairtrade cotton.

-5. Swapping out plastic can be fun – if you haven’t given stainless steel straws a try you are missing out!
-Check that the straws are food grade – look for 18/8 or Grade 304, which refers to the percentages of chromium and nickel in the stainless-steel alloy.
+Stainless steal straws are a great alternative but just sure they are food grade – look for 18/8 or Grade 304 - which refers to the percentages of chromium and nickel in the stainless-steel alloy.
 This is important as you don’t want any chemicals leaching into or reacting with your drink.

 If you love sparkling water, check out MySoda.
 Their sparking water carbonators are made from sustainable biocomposite!